EleutherAI/website/content-blog/fmti-critique.md

 mathjax: False
 ---

-# How the Foundation Model Transparency Index Distorts Transparency

 Stanford’s Center for Research on Foundation Models (CRFM) recently released a new piece of work called the [Foundation Model Transparency Index (FMTI)](https://crfm.stanford.edu/fmti/
 ), which sets out to score all large language models (LLMs) on the different aspects of transparency around building and deploying a model.
 Work on understanding the transparency of LLMs is crucial to building trust and creating realistic evaluation standards for this extremely powerful technology. **However, the FMTI makes many claims that are misleading concerning both the spirit and facts around transparency of LLMs, and is detrimental to recent progress in transparency.**